 Sor Juana Inés de la Cruz (1648-1695 CE, sor means “sister”) was a renowned poet and intellectual in the Viceroyalty of New Spain.
 An outspoken supporter of women’s education and a Roman Catholic nun, she is an icon for the Lesbian community and feminists worldwide, a popular historical figure in Mexico, and a literary icon in Spanish-speaking countries.

 Sor Juana was born Juana Inés de Asbaje y Ramírez de Santillana in the village of San Miguel de Nepantla in what is now central Mexico.
 She was the illegitimate daughter of a Basque soldier and Isabel Ramírez, a criolla (woman of Spanish descent born in the Americas) who had six children from two men and did not marry either man.
 Sor Juana’s maternal grandfather, Pedro Ramírez de Santillana, had a large library that allowed her a broader education than that of most girls, even in the upper classes, since only a basic education was considered appropriate for women.
 After moving to Mexico City, she could not attend advanced classes, but later claimed that she begged her mother to let her dress as a boy so that she could study at the Royal and Pontifical University of Mexico.
-At about sixteen years of age, Juana Inés was taken under the care of Leonor Carreto, wife of the Viceroy, the most powerful office in New Spain (what is now roughly Florida, the Caribbean, most of Central America, Phillipines, and most of the USA west of the Mississippi River).
+At about sixteen years of age, Juana Inés was taken under the care of Leonor Carreto, wife of the Viceroy, the most powerful office in New Spain (which encompassed roughly what is now Florida, the Caribbean, most of Central America, Philipines, and most of the USA west of the Mississippi River).